Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Molecular Dynamics Simulation of Water and Ice by TIP5P Code ##

-Microwave heating of water and ice is studied by molecular dynamics simulations.
+We are studying the microwave heating of water and ice in terms of molecular dynamics simulations.
-We use the 5-points water molecules that are called the TIP5P-Ewald summation algorithm.
+The 5-point molecules for water and ice are used called the TIP5P-Ewald summation algorithm.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e and negative two hydrogens q_L= -0.241e with e the electron charge.
 The fifth oxygen atom called the dummy site q_O=0 is to correlate with adjacent molecules